 Regular attendance is fundamental to the future success and wellbeing of all children.
 We expect our pupils/students to be in school for every session of the school day and for every day the school is open.
 At Alderman Knight we fully appreciate that there may be legitimate reasons for a child not being able to achieve 100% attendance and we will always be flexible and understanding in our approach to these situations.
 We therefore set a minimum target of 93% and would ask you as parents/carers to kindly support us in this endeavour.

-If you have any queries regarding this change, or any other attendance related matter please contact the school's Attendance Officer.
+If you have any queries regarding attendance-related matters then please contact the school's Attendance Officer in the first instance.

 Attendance and Punctuality

 We encourage parents/carers to ensure their child achieves a maximum attendance.
 However, should your child be absent for any reason please phone by 9:00am on each day of absence at 01684 295639 or via email

 email@example.com.
 If a message has not been received by 9:00am our Attendance Officer will contact you via Weduc/phone.

 NHS guidance is available HERE - "Is my child too ill for school?"